Someshvar2408/databrick-local-simulator/Readme.md

 ### Querying S3 Data with Hue (Athena/Glue AWS-like Queries)

+Read extra steps required for Hue to work with kafka stream to clickhouse & S3 at [`Trino.md`](./stack/code/trino/readme.md)

-Hue is commong Query solution to query Hive, Postgres, Clickhouse etc
+Hue is common Query solution to query Hive, Postgres, Clickhouse etc

 To query S3 data in a way similar to AWS Athena, use Hue, which is available at [http://localhost:8009](http://localhost:8009).